 Can Anyone See New York Vital Records?

-Death and marriage records have to be 50 years old or older before the general public can see them.8
+For instance, birth certificates are not open to the public until they’re at least 75 years old.
+Death and marriage records have to be 50 years old or older before the general public can see them.8 Divorce decrees are sealed for a century.9

-Find Out if Someone is Married or Divorced in NY (Free Marital Records)
+Find Out if Someone Is Married or Divorced in NY (Free Marital Records)

 Someone who is wondering about a person’s marital status has to meet certain criteria before they can access their marriage or divorce records.
 They either have to be the spouse of the subject or receive permission from the courts.